Pandaura/PTS-Team/README.md

 # 1. Install

-## (i) Backup your current server using PTS Vault before installing PTS-Team.
+## (i) Backup your current server using PTS Vault before installing Pandaura.

-Your PTS backup can be used to restore your applications in PTS fork after install (see later)
+Your PTS backup can be used to restore your applications in Pandaura fork after install (see later)
 **NOTE**  Tested and working for PG v8.5-8.7

 Type the following to access your current build's menu: `sudo pgblitz`